 Portfolio Company Spotlight: Isharya & 3D Printing

 Many people argue that the most beautiful artwork in the world comes out of India.
-Indian art can trace its origins back over six thousand years and it’s impacted almost every major Eastern religion including Hinduism, Buddhism and Islam.
+Indian art can trace its origins back over six thousand years and it’s impacted almost every major Eastern religion including Hinduism, Buddhism, and Islam.
 Indian artwork is universal because it addresses many different themes of human life.
 Energy, mindfulness and our place in the universe are all central themes in Indian artwork.

 Reimagining How Indian Jewelry is Made

 Isharya, a company Tandon Group invested in, has become a leader in the high-end Indian fashion jewelry market.
-While Isharya has operated since 2004 and has achieved success, we believe it is poised to make even greater progress with the ongoing development of their 3D printed jewelry collection.
+While Isharya has operated since 2004 and has achieved success, we believe it is poised to make even greater progress with the ongoing development of its 3D printed jewelry collection.

 You can see actual 3D printing in action in Isharya’s short demo video here.
-It’s showcases lasers, gold, artwork and amazing jewelry.
+It’s showcases lasers, gold, artwork, and amazing jewelry.
 (If you haven’t watched it yet, watch it now!
 Really, it’s worth it.)

 Jewelry is a great candidate for 3D printing because it can lower the cost of production and get popular pieces into the hands of everyday people.
 In the near future, people will be able to replicate designs they love with cheaper material constituents and, therefore, be able to afford them.